FelicianoTech/strugglesaas.com/src/content/blog/week-5--reminiscing-about-my-first-public-software/index.md

 P.S.
 Several years later, I worked in customer support at one of my favorite Internet companies, Linode.
 I was telling this story to a group of my co-workers one evening (on night shift), and it turns out that one of them had downloaded Simon Remix and played it.
-What are the freakin' chances? :slight-smile:
+What are the freakin' chances? :slightly_smiling_face:

 <br />